 The Rico logo used in the early Selmer catalogs says "Marque Deposse France."
 Marque means trademark or brand.
 Déposse means filed, registered or submitted.
 France means the French Institut National de la Propriété Industrielle.
 It implies that "Rico" is a registered trademark in France (and therefore possibly a French company).
 While that was never true, there was no penalty for making the misrepresentation in the United States.
 And, as we have seen, some people believed the misrepresentation and one person made up an entire M.C.
 Gregory Saga based on Rico being a French company that distributed mouthpieces fabricated by a Mr. M.C.
 Gregory with the help of his daughter, Gale, and his attorney, Cesar Tschudin.

 The late 1930's were good years for Frank De Michele.
-Rico Products had both the new Gregory brand mouthpieces and the new Rico brand reeds in the Selmer catalogs.
+Rico Products had both its new M.C.
+Gregory brand of mouthpieces and the new Rico brand reeds in the Selmer catalogs.
 Plus, De Michele was by then getting work as a studio musician.
 I discovered that from the only musical credit that I could find for him.
 Frank is given credit for playing the clarinet in the 1939 smash hit Pinocchio for Walt Disney Studios** (in a Disney Studio listing, not in the actual screen credits).
 So he was eventually a studio musician for Disney, although more than a decade after claimed in the Rico Story.

 Roy John Maier was born in Chelsea, Michigan on January 8, 1896 or 1897.*** He died on October 14, 1981.
 On his 1917 WWI draft registration, he lists himself as an "entertainer" working at the Bismarck Gardens in Chicago.
 Bismarck Gardens was a large summertime beer garden catering to Chicago's German immigrants.
 With the outbreak of WWI, German heritage was unpopular such that the park's name was changed to Marigold Gardens (in fact it had already changed by the time Maier listed his place of employment on his draft registration).
 With prohibition starting shortly thereafter, it was time for Mr. Maier to hit the road.